LOADING ...

 "And The Band Played Matilda"

-Now when I was a young man, I carried me pack, and I lived the free of a rover
+Now when I was a man, I carried me pack, and I lived the free life of a rover

-From the Murray's green basin to the outback, well, I waltzed my Matilda all over.
+the Murray's green basin to the dusty outback, well, I waltzed my Matilda all over.

-And the played Waltzing Matilda, as the ship pulled away from the quay
+And the band played Waltzing Matilda, as the ship pulled away from the

-And all the cheers, the flag-waving and tears, we sailed off for Gallipoli
+And amidst all the cheers, the and tears, we sailed off for Gallipoli

-And how well I remember that terrible day, how our blood the sand and the water
+And how well I remember that day, how our blood stained the sand and the water

-And of how in that hell that called Suvla Bay, we were butchered like lambs at the slaughter.
+And of how in that hell that they Suvla Bay, we were butchered like lambs at the slaughter.

-Johnny he was waiting, he'd primed himself well.
-He shower'd us with bullets,
+Johnny Turk he was waiting, he'd primed himself well.
+He shower'd us bullets,

 And he rained us with shell.
 And in five flat, he'd blown us all to hell

-But the band played Waltzing Matilda, when we to bury our slain.
+But the band played Waltzing Matilda, when we stopped to our slain.

-And those that were left, well we tried to survive, in mad world of blood, death and fire
+And those that were left, well we to survive, in that mad world of blood, death and fire

-And for ten weary weeks, I kept myself alive, though around me the corpses piled
+And for ten weary weeks, I kept myself alive, though me the corpses piled higher

-Then a big Turkish shell knocked me arse over head, and when I up in my hospital bed,
+Then a big Turkish shell knocked me over head, and when I woke up in my hospital bed,

 And saw what it had done, well I wished I was dead.
-Never knew was worse things than dyin'.
+Never knew there was worse things dyin'.

-To hump tent and pegs, a man needs legs-no more waltzing Matilda for me.
+To hump tent and pegs, a man needs both legs-no more Matilda for me.

-So they gathered the crippled, the wounded, the maimed, and they shipped us home to Australia.
+So they gathered the crippled, the wounded, the maimed, and shipped us back home to Australia.

 The legless, the armless, the blind, the insane, those proud heroes of Suvla